jesse-ai/docs/docs/docs/strategies/entering-and-exiting.md

 ```

 ## \_\_init\_\_()
 The `__init__` is not a new concept.
 It's the constructor of a Python class.
-Jesse strategies are Python classes, hence you may use the `__init__` method for actions that need to be performed in the beginning of a strategy and only for once.
+Jesse strategies are Python classes, hence you may use the `__init__` method for actions that need to be performed at the beginning of a strategy and only once.

 You could say `__init__` is the opposite of the [terminate()](./entering-and-exiting.html#terminate) method in a Jesse strategy.